Arguments published, in order:

 A pond, a meadow and a forest, in Poland.
 Photo credit Wikipedia

-This photograph illustrates three characteristics of a central European landscape that in popular speech are often called ecosystems.
-A scientific and formal definition of an ecosystem is more difficult.
-The boundaries of the forest are vague.
-How many species of the forest are included in this system - all the trees, but what about all the smaller plants and the microbial life of the soil?
+This photograph illustrates parts of a landscape that are often called ecosystems.
+A scientific definition of an ecosystem is more difficult.
+Boundaries of the forest are vague.
+How many species of the forest are included - all the trees, but what about all smaller plants and microbial life of the soil?
 System implies functional interconnections between most or all parts of the system but in the vast assemblage of species within a forest how can this be possible?
-The complexity of it all seems overwhelming.
-Some ecologists simply use the term assemblage instead of ecosystem, avoiding the implications that system has of something designed and operated by people.

-The alternative perspective for gaining understanding of how a lake or meadow or forest works as a whole is to study its parts, as defined by those species that are accessible to be counted, measured and weighed.
+The alternative perspective for understanding of how a lake or meadow or forest works as a whole is to study its parts, as those species that are accessible to be counted, measured and weighed.
 How those species might interact with others close by is best understood by studying how they have evolved by natural selection to survive and reproduce well within the forest.
-Examples of how ecological complexity can be approached to provide useful understanding of the dynamics of forests and other parts of the landscape are discussed in this argument.

 Are the world's forests really expanding?